amnis-dev/amnis-design/docs/Development.md

 ## New Components

-New componet are created from a boilerplate.
+New componets are created from a boilerplate.

-You can generate a new component using the following command in the project's root.
+You can generate a new component using the following command from the project's root.

 ```sh
 yarn gen:component